AnyChart/docs.anychart.com/Maps/Labels.md

 ### Map

 In AnyMap, the {api:anychart.charts.Map#overlapMode}overlapMode(){api} method stands for hiding and showing this kind of labels.
 It supports two types of arguments: boolean and string.
-If use booleans, "true" allows labels to overlap each other, "false" disables those which overlap.
+If use booleans, `true` allows labels to overlap each other, `false` disables those which overlap.
 If use enums, "no-overlap" will disable overlapping labels and "allow-overlap" will allow it.
 Look at the next sample.

 ```
 map.overlapMode(false);